svenluijten/svenluijten.com-old/content/manage-your-dns-from-github-with-dnscontrol.md

 Well, you are in luck.
 In this post I will walk you through how you can set up [DNSControl](https://stackexchange.github.io/dnscontrol/) in combination with [GitHub Actions](https://github.com/features/actions) to do just that.

 ## What is DNSControl?
 DNSControl is an open source platform to manage your DNS configuration on any of the supported DNS providers such as Cloudflare, DigitalOcean, DNSimple, [and more](https://stackexchange.github.io/dnscontrol/provider-list).
 It is written in Go, and made by the awesome people over at StackExchange.
-They use it to manage the DNS all the domains in the Stack Overflow network, it does not get more battle-tested than this!
+They use it to manage the DNS of all the domains in the Stack Overflow network, so it does not get more battle-tested than this!

 A small DNSControl configuration file may look like this: